Taychingxian/Cb1_Project/README.md

 - **Hybrid stacked ensemble** — Random Forest + Gradient Boosting + SVM, combined
   by a Logistic Regression meta-learner (`StackingClassifier`).
-- **Offline-safe** — automatically falls back to a 2,000-row synthetic dataset if the PIMA dataset can't be downloaded.
+- **Resilient data loading** — uses a bundled local CSV first, falls back to a remote download, then to a 2,000-row synthetic dataset if neither is available.
+- **Missing-value handling** — biologically impossible zeros (Glucose, BloodPressure, SkinThickness, Insulin, BMI) are treated as missing and imputed with the column median.
 - **Cached training** — the model trains once per session (`@st.cache_resource`).
 - **Interactive UI** — sliders for all eight features, a Plotly risk gauge, and a contributing-factors bar chart.